Alert Issued For Woman Wanted In Area

-Sheriff's deputies are searching for a woman wanted for seventh-degree criminal possession of a controlled substance.
+Sheriff's deputies are searching for a woman wanted in the Hudson Valley for seventh-degree criminal possession of a controlled substance.

-Katlyn M. Falgiano, 29, last lived on Beekman Road in Hopefully Junction, according to the Putnam County Sheriff's Department.
-Police said she stands at 5-foot-4, weighs 130 pounds and has brown hair and brown eyes.
+Katlyn M. Falgiano, 29, last lived in Dutchess County on Beekman Road in Hopefully Junction, according to the Putnam County Sheriff's Department.
+Police said she stands at 5-foot-4, weighs 130 pounds, and has brown hair and brown eyes.

 Those with knowledge of Falgiano's whereabouts are asked to contact the Putnam County Sheriff's Department at 845-225-4300.